About this blog

 - operating systems

-- middle ware (DBMS, email system, transaction managers, etc.)
+- middleware (DBMS, email system, transaction managers, etc.

-- network hardware (routers, hubs, etc.)
+- networking (routers, hubs, LAN, WAN, wireless, etc.)

 - the internet